19hours/sg-statutes/Acts/Energy Conservation Act.md

 (ii) furnish to the Registrar such further documents or information as he may require in respect of those motor vehicles.

+[Act 24 of 2017 wef 01/01/2018]

+(2) The data required under subsection (1)(a)(ii) may be issued by a vehicle emission testing laboratory recognised by the Registrar.

+[Act 24 of 2017 wef 01/01/2018]

+(3) The Registrar may publish, in such form and manner as the Registrar deems appropriate, the data submitted to the Registrar under subsection (1)(a)(ii).

+[Act 24 of 2017 wef 01/01/2018]

+[Act 24 of 2017 wef 01/01/2018]

-### Fuel economy labelling
+### Labelling of fuel economy and vehicular emissions

 42\.—(1) No person shall, in the course of any trade or business, sell or offer for sale any motor vehicle of a class, description or type specified in an order under section 40 in Singapore on or after the FEL effective date for that motor vehicle, unless —

-(a) throughout the period that the motor vehicle is displayed for sale, the motor vehicle bears the fuel economy label approved by the Registrar for that class, description or type of motor vehicle, in the prescribed manner; and
+(a) throughout the period that the motor vehicle is displayed for sale, the motor vehicle bears the label on fuel economy and vehicular emissions, approved by the Registrar for that class, description or type of motor vehicle, in the prescribed manner; and

+[Act 24 of 2017 wef 01/01/2018]

-(b) any printed promotional material or advertisement distributed by him relating to the class, description or type of motor vehicle contains the prescribed information relating to the fuel economy of the motor vehicle in such form and manner as may be prescribed.
+(b) any printed promotional material or advertisement distributed by him relating to the class, description or type of motor vehicle contains such information on fuel economy and vehicular emissions of the motor vehicle, in such form and manner, as may be prescribed for the type of material or advertisement being distributed.

+[Act 24 of 2017 wef 01/01/2018]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.

+[Act 24 of 2017 wef 01/01/2018]

 ### False statements, forging of documentation, etc.